SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

 **To install Studio:**

 1. Copy the SQream Studio package from SQream Artifactory into the target server.
-For access to the Sqream Studio package, contact SQream Support.
+For access to the Sqream Studio package, contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 ::